#00671

-On the 15th day of February in nineteen eighty-two,
+On the fifteenth day of February in nineteen eighty-two,

 The oil rig, Ocean Ranger, floated on the stormy blue